An Official Website of the Commonwealth of Kentucky

 Awards are presented in four categories and recognize personal commitment, investment, advocacy, volunteerism, building partnerships, public involvement, lifelong dedication or significant achievement.
 The foundation hosts the awards in partnership with the Kentucky Heritage Council/State Historic Preservation Office (KHC).
 Click here for preservation awards criteria, a nomination form, or an editable nomination form in Word format.

 The Ida Lee Willis Memorial Award goes to the individual who has demonstrated outstanding dedication to the cause of historic preservation.
-Last year, philanthropist Milly Ann Stewart of Frankfort was honored for her lifetime of service and philanthropy on behalf of many of Kentucky’s most iconic historic sites including the Stewart Home and School, Liberty Hall and the Orlando Brown House, and the Old State Capitol.
+In 2019, philanthropist Milly Ann Stewart of Frankfort was honored for her lifetime of service and philanthropy on behalf of many of Kentucky’s most iconic historic sites including the Stewart Home and School, Liberty Hall and the Orlando Brown House, and the Old State Capitol.

 Preservation Project Awards honor outstanding examples of building or site rehabilitation, restoration, and adaptive reuse.
 In 2019, project awards went to The Shoppes at Blue Gables, Shelbyville; Castle and Key, Woodford County; and The Ole Opera House, Guthrie.